 5. Embrace the Canadian Culture

-International students should immerse themselves in the Canadian culture by participating in cultural celebrations and festivals, as well as learning about the country’s history and values.
+International students should immerse themselves in the Navigating Canada New Rules culture by participating in cultural celebrations and festivals, as well as learning about the country’s history and values.
 By doing so, they’ll be able to develop a deeper connection with the local community and become an integral part of it.

 Embracing Canadian culture also means familiarizing yourself with the country’s customs, including greetings and etiquette.
 For example, it’s customary to shake hands with people in professional settings and to greet others with a warm smile.
 Additionally, it’s important to be punctual, as being late is seen as disrespectful.
 It’s also helpful to learn about common social topics, such as the weather and sports, in order to make small talk with others.